DrKiritoo/LSTM-vs-ARIMA/README.md

-## Comparision of two data-driven approaches for long-term time series flood forecasting with a limite dataset - LSTM vs ARIMA
+## Comparision of two data-driven approaches for long-term time series flood forecasting with a limited dataset - LSTM vs ARIMA

 >This repository documents the development of an LSTM and ARIMA model in MATLAB.